 Kindergarten to Grade 12 students

-► born in Canada who DO NOT speak English as their home language.
+► born in Canada who DO NOT speak English as their primary language at home.

 ► born outside Canada, regardless of language spoken at home.

 ► whose parent is neither Canadian nor a Permanent Resident.

 Phone the International Welcome Centre at (506) 856-2216 or email firstname.lastname@example.org to make an appointment.

 Please refer to the checklist of required documents.

 *Students must be physically in the province to pre-register online and begin the registration process.

 Checklist of original documents required for registration

 (Any missing documents may delay the registration process)